The newest digital trends in the retail industry

 Your ability to adapt to circumstances and take advantage of opportunities that present themselves will be determined, in part, by the technology you have at your foundation.
 Make sure that IT decision-makers are part of strategic conversations — and that they understand the subtleties of the retail business.

 - Channels and experiences must be connected.
 Retailers today can’t afford to operate in silos.
 All your essential platforms like commerce, point of sale, warehouse management, order management, and so on must work seamlessly together.

 - Artificial intelligence (AI) goes mainstream to unify customer data and improve the experience.
-More sophisticated AI solutions are making it easier and less costly for retailers to connect data points that help personalize experiences.
+More sophisticated AI solutions are making it easier and less costly for retailers to connect data points that help personalise experiences.
 But upskilling is crucial if retailers are to use AI and machine learning (ML).
-Additionally, automation will also allow employees to offload manual tasks in favor of higher value operations that solve customer pain points and create novel experiences.
+Additionally, automation will also allow employees to offload manual tasks in favour of higher value operations that solve customer pain points and create novel experiences.

 - Focus on your data strategy.
 While retailers have made strides in this area, there’s still room for improvement.
 Only 25% of those surveyed feel they are “highly effective” at data gathering and protection.

 — VP of marketing at one European-based retailer

 Map your own path to success

 Success is a moving target, especially in retail.
 And “keeping up” is not enough.
 Retailers must be on the lookout for the next trend and innovation.
 That doesn’t mean chasing each new fad.
 Rather, you want to be open to new behaviours — and be ready to adapt.